argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 #### Service Account/IAM roles

 We considered some alternatives for how to specify Service Account and/or Annotations, which are applied to give the GC Pod access (slide 12).
 We will have them specify this information in a new part of the spec that's specific to the Artifact GC Pod (and applies to all artifacts).
-Other options considered involve allowing users to specify SAs/Annotations on the template level (which could provide more granular security per pod), but Option 2 is preferred in order to reduce the complexity of the code and reduce the potential number of Pods running.
+Other options considered involve allowing users to specify Service Accounts/Annotations on the template level (which could provide more granular security per pod), but Option 2 is preferred in order to reduce the complexity of the code and reduce the potential number of Pods running.

 ### MVP vs post-MVP